Sheriff: Gunman didn't know Monterey Park dance hall victims

 The shooting at 10:22 p.m.
 Saturday occurred just an hour or so after tens of thousands of people attended Lunar New Year festivities in the city.
 The public was not notified of the mass shooting for five hours, raising questions about why an alert wasn’t sent to people in the area.

-Less than 48 hours later, a gunman in Northern California shot eight fellow farmworkers, killing seven, at mushroom farms in Half Moon Bay.
+Less than 48 hours later, a gunman in Northern California shot eight fellow farmworkers, killing seven of them, at mushroom farms in Half Moon Bay.
 The shooter was of Chinese descent and most of the victims were Asian.

 Outside the locked gates of in Monterey Park's Star Dance Studio, a memorial grew higher Wednesday with mounds of bouquets and balloons.
 Hundreds of people carrying flowers, candles and incense showed up for a vigil.